Sushi Buddha Bowls

 How to make veggie sushi Buddha bowls.
 A quick and easy recipe.

 Step 1: Choose your base.
-I used cauliflower rice for mine (see video for the simple recipe!) and Jasmine rice for the kids.
-To be honest, in the future I would use Jasmine rice as well – it’s just tastier and more satisfying than the cauliflower rice.
+I used cauliflower rice for mine (see video for the simple recipe!) and sushi rice for the kids.
+To be honest, in the future I would use Jasmine or sushi rice as well – it’s just tastier and more satisfying than the cauliflower rice.
 Quinoa is also a great base for your Buddha Bowls.

 Our vegan Buddha sushi bowl toppings!
 Shoot for a variety of colors and textures.